faraasat/trillo-hotels-website/README.md

 ### 📷 Project UI:

-Take a glimpse into the captivating world of Natours Tour Static Website:
+Take a glimpse into the Project:

 <p align="center">
   <a href="https://hotel-trillo.surge.sh/">